 - Helpful Links And Resources

-In many cases the name of the assailant may not be known and may not have been charged by the police for the offence.
+In many cases, the name of the assailant may not be known and may not have been charged by the police for the offence.
 Even when people are known and have been charged with the offence, they may lack the financial resources to pay compensation.
-In such cases, you can still claim compensation for the assault your suffered.
-Assault injury claims can be made to the CICA, or Criminal Injuries Compensation Authority.
+In such cases, you can still claim compensation for the assault you suffered.
+Assault injury claims can be made to the CICA or Criminal Injuries Compensation Authority.
 This body is funded by the government.
 Its role is to compensate victims in cases such as those above.

 Please note that as each and every case of assault or experience of a violent crime is different it is difficult to estimate how long your claim could take, or how much your damages may be.
-However, in the guide below we provide guidance on how long claims can take, and how much compensation you could receive.
+However, in the guide below we provide guidance on how long claims can take, and how much compensation you could receive for assault compensation claims

-Assault as a legal term and covers several types of offences against the person.
-The most common of these is ‘common assault’ defined under section 39 of the Criminal Justice Act, 1988.
-It is defined as happening when one person assaults or commits battery on another.
+Assault is a legal term and covers several types of offences against the person.
+The most common of these are ‘common assault’ defined under section 39 of the Criminal Justice Act, 1988.
+It is defined as happening when one person assaults or commits a battery on another.

 The CPS defines it (partially) as follows: